frankjjiang/whiteboard_detection/README.md

 2. Clicking "Train" in the "Boxes" row, this download will take a while.
 3. Moving ```oidv6-train-annotations-bbox.csv``` into ```darknet/data/```.

-Then, correctly place our custom whiteboard dataset downloading python script by moving
+Then, correctly place our custom whiteboard dataset downloading python script by copying
 ```get_whiteboard_dataset.py``` from this repository into ```darknet/scripts/```.

 The download script uses awscli which can be downloaded by running: